xemuliam/misc/dbt/macros/materializations/README.md

 ### Bulk mode

 Also, I've added capability to run that script model in bulk or script mode.
-Some of data managem,ent systems don't allow scripting and run each individual statement from the script as separate independent query.
+Some of data management systems don't allow scripting and run each individual statement from the script as separate independent query.
 Thus you have boolean config parameter `bulk` to control this behaviour.

 Default value of this pamater is `false`, which runs SQL from model as script and allows to mimic current bahaviour for call statements or run_query macro.

 However, if you need to switch this materialisation to bulk mode (run each statetemnt from inside as separete quey against your data management system), then just use this:

 ```sql